mohamedaminebennasr/ollama/README.md

-#This repository has 3 files:
+#This repository has 3 files to describe the AI-Powered Documentation Query system:

 #1- app.py: Backend using FastAPI